Eoghan McDermott

 Eoghan McDermott (born 15 April 1983) is an Irish television and radio presenter.

-He most recently presented The RTÉ 2fm Breakfast Show on radio and has hosted The Voice of Ireland and Ireland's Junior Eurovision Song Contest selection shows on television.
+He has presented The RTÉ 2fm Breakfast Show on radio and hosted The Voice of Ireland and Ireland's Junior Eurovision Song Contest selection shows on television.
 He began his career presenting POP4, a music programme on TG4.
-Abroad, he hosted Xfm Drivetime on UK radio and has narrated Love Island Australia on television.
+He also hosted Xfm Drivetime on radio in the United Kingdom and has narrated Love Island Australia on television.

 Early life

 McDermott was born in Limerick but grew up in Dublin.
 His father is Kevin McDermott, an author.
 He is a middle child, the only boy either side of two sisters.
-His younger sister, Roe McDermott, is film critic at Hot Press magazine.
+His younger sister, Roe McDermott, has written for Hot Press magazine.

 When younger, and before he had a career in the media, McDermott intended to become a Garda (police officer) or a schoolteacher.

 Career

 Television

 McDermott is a fluent speaker of the Irish language and originally started his media career on TG4's POP4, a music request and top 40 show.
 This was followed by a role in TG4's youth drama Seacht, in which he played the lead role of Pete.
 From here he progressed to POP4, a weekly chart music show with live bands.
-Other presenting credits followed, including Frenemies - a youth debate game show for RTÉ2 and Immeal Geall, a bilingual magazine show for BBC Northern Ireland.
+Other presenting credits followed, including Frenemies – a youth debate game show for RTÉ2 and Immeal Geall, a bilingual magazine show for BBC Northern Ireland.
 He co-presented a series of The Movie Show on RTÉ2, which started in November 2012.

 In 2008, McDermott entered MTV UK's Pick Me MTV competition, but lost out to Laura Whitmore.

 In September 2013, McDermott had his UK television debut, fronting UK reality show Celebrity Super Spa for Channel 5.
 Other credits include a 2013 highlight show Totes Amazeballs and Next Year's News, a satirical comedy-panel show anticipating big news stories for the year ahead.
 Both series broadcast on RTÉ2.
 He has co-presented The Voice of Ireland with Kathryn Thomas since its inception.
 For season 3 of The Voice, McDermott fronted a live spin-off show on RTÉ2.
 He filmed a new series entitled Drunk for RTÉ2 in summer 2014, examining the effects of alcohol on the body and mind.

 In 2015, he began hosting Junior Eurovision Eire, Ireland's national selection programme for the Junior Eurovision Song Contest, which he hosted from 2015 to 2019, Ireland did not participate in 2020 and Louise Cantillon replaced him as host in 2021.
 He also filmed a pilot episode for a UK game show in Paris, which was made by the team behind Gogglebox.

 In June 2020, he hosted the telethon event RTÉ Does Comic Relief, held to raise funds during the COVID-19 pandemic.

 McDermott has also narrated the reality dating series Love Island Australia.
 On 20 September 2020, ITV Australia announced Stephen Mullan would replace him on Love Island Australia as "the narrator".